-Marks consisting primarily of a last name are not able to be registered.
-(Like descriptive marks, a surname might qualify for registration if it’s become distinctive in the market.)
+Marks consisting primarily of a last name are generally not able to be registered.
+(Like descriptive marks, a surname might qualify for registration if it’s become distinctive in the market.
+It may also qualify for registration on the secondary Supplemental Register.)
 If such a mark is published, it can be opposed on these grounds.

 Ready to protect your own trademark?
 Learn more about our Trademark Service.

 Trademark Opposition Period

 The trademark opposition period lasts 30 days, beginning once a mark is published in the USPTO’s Official Gazette.

 Note that published marks have been vetted by the USPTO and received preliminary approval.
 Since the USPTO didn’t find anything preventing the mark’s registration, it’s up to you to prove the potential for harm.